Expanding Small-Scale Datasets with Guided Imagination: Problem and Preliminary Studies

+\textbf{Class-maintained informativeness boosting}.
+When enhancing data informativeness, it is non-trivial to ensure that the generated $x'$ has the same label $y$ as the seed sample $x$, since it is difficult to maintain the class semantics after perturbation in the latent space $f(x)$.
+To overcome this, we explore CLIP~\cite{radford2021learning} for its well-known image-text alignment ability: CLIP's image encoder can project an image $x$ to an embedding space aligned with the language embedding of its class name $y$~\cite{tian2022vl,wortsman2022robust}.
+Therefore, we can leverage CLIP's embedding vectors of all class names as a zero-shot classifier to guide the generation of samples that maintain the same class semantics as seed data.
+Meanwhile, the entropy of the zero-shot prediction can serve as a measure to boost the classification informativeness of the generated data.

-\textbf{Class consistency and entropy maximization}.
-We first start with exploratory experiments on a subset of CIFAR100~\citep{krizhevsky2009learning} to pinpoint whether achieving the criteria of class consistency and entropy maximization leads to more informative samples.
-Here, CIFAR100-subset is built for simulating small-scale datasets by randomly sampling 100 instances per class from the original CIFAR100, and the total sample number is 10,000.
-We synthesize samples based on existing data augmentation methods (\ie RandAugment and Cutout~\citep{devries2017improved}) and expand CIFAR100-subset by 5$\times$.
-Meanwhile, we conduct selective augmentation expansion by selecting the samples with the same zero-shot prediction but higher prediction entropy compared to their seed samples, until we reach the required expansion ratio per seed sample.
-The goal is to examine whether the selective synthetic samples are more useful for model training.
-As shown in Figure \ref{selective_expansion}, the selective expansion strategy outperforms random expansion by 1.3\% to 1.6\%, meaning that the selected samples are more informative for model training.
-Compared to random augmentation, selective expansion can filter out the synthetic samples with lower prediction entropy and those with higher entropy but different predictions.
-The remaining samples thus contain more information while preserving the same class semantics, leading to better expansion effectiveness.
+To pinpoint whether the criteria of class-maintained information boosting helps to generate more informative samples, we start with exploratory experiments on a subset of CIFAR100~\cite{krizhevsky2009learning}.
+Here, the subset is built for simulating small-scale datasets by randomly sampling 100 instances per class from CIFAR100.
+We first synthesize samples based on existing data augmentation methods (\ie RandAugment and Cutout~\cite{devries2017improved}) and expand CIFAR100-Subset by 5$\times$.
+Meanwhile, we conduct selective augmentation expansion based on our criteria (\ie selecting the samples with the same zero-shot prediction but higher prediction entropy compared to seed samples) until we reach the required expansion ratio per seed sample.
+As shown in Figure~\ref{selective_expansion}, selective expansion outperforms random expansion by 1.3\% to 1.6\%, meaning that the selected samples are more informative for model training.
+Compared to random augmentation, selective expansion filters out the synthetic data with lower prediction entropy and those with higher entropy but inconsistent classes.
+The remaining data thus preserve the same class semantics but bring more information gain, leading to better expansion effectiveness.